 Dillpot-of-the-Day-Award went to the over-indulgers from the previous night - you know who you are!

 Ranging further afield, the team departed to firstly dive another famous and awesome wreck, the Nippo Maru.
 Again upright, this deeper wreck can be done as a planned decompression dive, however 85% of the group are recreational, and so we enjoyed a shorter, but very enjoyable dive.
 The Kingposts are swarming with life, and the standout memory for most is the beautiful light artillery tank squatting on the main deck.
 Simply fantastic!

 For our surface interval and lunch break, we rested with a packed lunch on Fanamu island, an isolated islet with a small amount of accommodation and facilities if you REALLY want to get away from it all!!!

 Most astounding thing spotted today was the island’s resident dog leaping through the surf to catch the small Blacktip Reef Sharks – apparently every now and then he is successful and brings home dinner!!

 After lunch and a snooze, we headed off to discover two sunken aircraft.
-Aircraft underwater is a really spooky thing.
-Ships spend their life on the water, so seeing a sunken one is not a massive jump of the mind.
+Aircraft underwater are a really spooky thing.
+Ships spend their life on the water, so seeing a sunken one is not a massive leap of the imagination.
 But seeing something that should be on a runway or in the air just messes with your brain.

 The Betty is a bomber, her cockpit broken off, and if you are careful, you can swim right through the fuselage.
 The propellers tore themselves off when she hit the water and are a good distance away – enough to swim there and back during the dive.